Performance

 Chamber music holds a place of great importance in the curriculum at Yale.
 An effort is made to provide each student with an opportunity to play in various ensembles.
 Students also have the opportunity to rehearse and perform in chamber music concerts with their faculty coaches.

-Student chamber music performances take place not only at the School of Music but also in various residential colleges on the Yale campus and in surrounding communities.
+Student chamber music performances take place not only at the School of Music but also in various venues on the Yale campus and in the surrounding communities.

 Harpsichord